We love to use coconut coir as the main ingredient of our microgreen growing media.

 I don't know.

-What I do know is that I have thrown quite a bit of coconut coir into the compost heap because it was stored too wet, and mold grew on it.
+I know that I have thrown quite a bit of coconut coir into the compost heap because it was stored too wet, and mold grew on it.

-Remember, we want to expand the coir to the moisture level to store it without having mold grow on it.
+Remember, we want to expand the coir to the moisture level to store it without mold growing on it.

 Sorry to switch between units here, but for liquid measure, liters are easier, and all measuring cups also have liter measurements on them.